9 Intro to Linux Administration

 file.

-First, you need to get your public key to the server using scp.
+First, you must get your public key to the server using scp.

 Terminal